 This is the easiest way to get paid because you’re likely to have an ecoATM near you.
 There’s no worrying about shipping and packing the phone.
 All you need to do is bring the device to the kiosk, plug it in so the kiosk can evaluate it, and get a quote.
 If you accept the price, you’ll get paid in cash on the spot.

 If you have a cell phone or other electronic device, you can take it to Best Buy and trade it in for a Best Buy gift card.

-Unlike Gazelle, you can sell it in-person to a Best Buy store if you don’t want to mail your phone.
-You can only get paid with a Best Buy gift card so this isn’t a good option if you need cash.
+Unlike Gazelle, you can sell it in person to a Best Buy store if you don’t want to mail your phone.
+You can only get paid with a Best Buy gift card, so this isn’t a good option if you need cash now.

 This is an easy option if you have a Best Buy near you, but don’t want to worry about packing up a phone to ship.

 Gazelle Review Summary